It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

 The cloning of humans from body parts is also a common theme in science fiction.

-Cloning stands out strongly among the sci-fi conventions parodied in Woody Allen’s Sleeper, whose plot centers on an attempt to clone a murdered dictator from his disembodied nose.
+Cloning stands out firmly among the sci-fi conventions parodied in Woody Allen’s Sleeper, whose plot centers on an attempt to clone a murdered dictator from his disembodied nose.

 In the 2008 Doctor Who story “Journey’s End,” a duplicate version of the Tenth Doctor grows spontaneously from his hand, which had been cut off in a sword fight during a previous episode.